utiasASRL/vtr3/README.md

 source ~/charlottetown/utiasASRL/vtr2/devel/deps/setup.bash
 ```

-- Note:
-  - Depends on your c++ compiler version (which determines your c++ standard and is determined by your Ubuntu version), you may encounter compiler errors such as certain functions/members not defined under `std` namespace.
-Those should be easy to fix.
-Just google the function and find which header file should be included in the source code.
-E.g. Googling _mt19937_ tells you that _\<random\>_ should be included in the file causing the associated error.

-Install python dependencies
+Install Python dependencies

-We install all python dependencies inside a python virtual environment so that they do not corrupt system python packages. **Important**: activate the virtualenv whenever you install things starting from this stage and run vtr.
+We install all Python dependencies inside a Python virtual environment so that they do not corrupt system Python packages.
+**Important**: activate the virtualenv whenever you install things starting from this stage or run VTR.

 ```bash
 cd ~/ASRL && virtualenv venv --system-site-packages